|

 honestly, it is marketing after all, so first-hand experience or

-referrals are much more powerful and important to making any final
+referrals are much more powerful and important in making any final

 conclusions.